omdl/omdl.github.com/docs/introduction.md

 *Keywords:* `#logical` `#physical` `#optional`

-Optional frame element containing rules or combination of rules associated to the mashup or contained widgets.
+Optional frame element containing rules or combination of rules associated to the mashup or contained apps.
 The `<ruleset>` element is optional, can be cascaded, i.e. the `<ruleset>` is allowed to have a `<ruleset>` child element, and can occur several times the 2. level (child level).

 *Attributes:*